TheJaredWilcurt/inkline.io/src/views/docs/core/ColorsView/template.md

 #### Social Media Colors
 Inkline provides social media colors from most of your favorite sites.
+Social media colors are available only using the default theme.

 <i-row>
     <i-column xs="3">